bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ![](https://cdn-images-1.medium.com/max/800/1*eJVpPtvfIeuYqmql0XkQ8Q.png)

 It’s important to remember to use `git pull` often.
 A dynamic team may commit and push code many times during the day, and it’s easy to fall behind.
-The more often you `pull`, the more certain you can be that your own code is based on the “latest and greatest”.
+The more often you `pull`, the more certain you can be that your own code is based on the “latest and greatest ".

 ### Merging your code on GitHub

 If you’re paying close attention, you may have noticed that there’s a missing step in your workflows so far: how do you get your code merged into your default branch?
 This is done by a process called a _Pull Request_.

-A pull request (or “PR”) is a feature specific to GitHub, not a feature of Git.
+A pull request (or “PR ") is a feature specific to GitHub, not a feature of Git.
 It’s a safety net to prevent bugs, and it’s a critical part of the collaboration workflow.
 Here’s a high-level of overview of how it works:

 You push your code up to GitHub in its own branch.